isomerpages/moe-mahabodhisch/_for-parents/Student Well Being Newsletters/MBS Student Well Being Watch (6th Issue).md

 </p>
 <p><strong>Empowering Digital Citizens: Navigating the Online World Safely</strong>
 </p>
-<p>At Maha Bodhi School, preparing students to thrive in our digital world
+<p>This edition of <em>Well-Being Watch</em> spotlights our school’s Term 3
-remains a cornerstone of our educational mission.
-This edition highlights our Term 3 Cyber Wellness Week, where students engaged in meaningful activities designed to build essential skills for navigating the online world safely and responsibly.
-Through an engaging theatre performance that reimagined <em>Little Red Riding Hood</em> for the digital age and interactive recess stations, students discovered how to become confident and caring digital citizens.</p>
+Cyber Wellness Week, where students took part in meaningful activities that strengthened their ability to navigate the online world safely and responsibly.
+From a theatre performance that reimagined <em>Little Red Riding Hood</em> for the digital age to interactive recess stations, students explored what it means to be confident and caring digital citizens.</p>
-<p>In this edition, parents will find valuable resources and insights to
+<p>In this edition, parents will find resources and insights to continue
-continue these important conversations at home, creating a unified approach to fostering healthy digital habits and empowering the next generation of responsible online citizens.</p>
+conversations at home, nurturing healthy digital habits and guiding the next generation of responsible online users.</p>
 <p>Please read more in our newsletter below.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Cover_image_WBW_Issue_6" src="/images/Cover_image_WBW_Issue__6_.jpg">